Nirvan007/1.8V_LDO_VREG/README.md

 ## Future Work

-1. Improved matching techniques such as Common Centroid / Interdigitisation need to be implemented while laying out the current mirror.
+1. Improved design needs to be implemented by laying out to verify the proposed circuit.
-2. PNR for the designed circuit is yet to performed using the Open Source Tool provided by the OpenROAD project.
-3. Corner Analysis Testing of the bandgap reference circuit is yet to be performed.
+2. Only tt corner analysis has been performed, hence other Corner Analysis Testing of the LDO regulator circuit is yet to be performed.
-4. The load driving capability needs to be improved by addition of a buffer block such as an OTA or a common drain amplifier.
+3. The load driving capability needs to be improved as the current is restricted to only about 1mA.
-5. To adjust the reference voltage resistors must be trimmed using fuses, hence, resistor trimming must be employed in the circuit.
-6. The design must be improved to provide a higher PSRR.
+4. The PMOS driver needs to be calibrated properly as the size is huge ~840um/995nm to accommodate a higher load.
-7. In the future an OTA based bandgap reference circuit will be developed with improved performance characteristics.
-Also, a second order bandgap reference will be studied and developed, to improve the temperature coefficient.
-8. To solve the problem of unwanted parasitic BJTs being extracted due to the modification made in the Technology File.

 ## Contributors